 With that in mind, here are 12 signs that might suggest you’ve experienced narcissistic abuse.

-Narcissistic abuse tends to follow a clear pattern, though this pattern might look a little different depending on the type of relationship.
+Narcissistic abuse tends to follow a clear pattern, though this pattern might look different depending on the type of relationship.

 Research from 2019 suggests that in a romantic relationship, this abuse typically begins slowly after you’ve fallen hard and fast.

-It’s no wonder you fell for them.
-During the love-bombing phase, they seemed loving, kind, and generous.
+During an initial love-bombing phase, they seemed loving, kind, and generous.
 They made you feel special and adored with gushy compliments, affectionate displays, and expensive gifts.

 Narcissistic parents might also offer love, adoration, praise, and financial support until you do something to displease them and lose their favor.
 Then they, too, often turn to tactics like negging, silent treatment, and gaslighting.